Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

 "I left a voicemail saying I love you," he said.

-Gonzalez “had an incredible heart," he noted.
+His wife “had an incredible heart," he noted.
 “She was very passionate about the work she did, the veterans she was trying to help,” he said.
-“They needed someone to talk to... and she was that person for them.”
+“They needed someone to talk to ... and she was that person for them.”

-Asked how Gonzalez would want to be remembered, her dad said “she would be uncomfortable with us just sitting and talking about her here.
+Asked how Gonzalez would want to be remembered, her father said “she would be uncomfortable with us just sitting and talking about her here."

 Mike Gonzalez called his girl "the Halley’s Comet of great daughters."